NaturailyShopify/Naturaily-netlify/_posts/2017-08-08-7-slack-apps-that-will-improve-communication-in-your-team.md

 ---
-title: 7 Slack apps that will improve communication in your team
+title: 7 Slack Apps That Will Improve Communication in Your Team
 description: >-
   Communication between our team members is the key to success.
 That is why we use Slack as our main communicator with some great apps that improve our